offbynull/learn/Biology/input/input.md

 ### Lysosome

-`{bm} Lysosome`s are organelles (animal cells only) that help break down waste products / foreign substances by containing various enzymes and maintaining an acidic pH.
+`{bm} Lysosome`s are organelles (animal cells only) that help break down waste `{bm-ri} products` / foreign substances by containing various enzymes and maintaining an acidic pH.
 Lysosomes are more often found in animals cells than plant and algae cells.

 ```{note}
 According to the material, the evidence that they've been found in plant cells is recent.